rakib91221/StableGen/README.md

 **Transform your 3D texturing workflow with the power of generative AI, directly within Blender!**

-StableGen is an open-source Blender plugin designed to seamlessly integrate advanced diffusion models (SDXL, FLUX.1-dev) into your creative process.
+StableGen is an open-source Blender plugin designed to seamlessly integrate advanced diffusion models (SDXL, FLUX.1-dev, Qwen Image Edit 2509) into your creative process.
 Generate complex, coherent, and controllable textures for your 3D models and entire scenes using a flexible ComfyUI backend.

 ---